algolia/magento/_src/m2-faq-support-data.md

 > *So you might want to check your credentials.
 Are your **APP ID** and **API Key** correct?*

+Go here to see [how to set up credentials](/magento/doc/m2/getting-started/#configure-algolia-credentials).

 If your credential are fine, can you check to see if you've set up automatic indexing (i.e. enabled the queue)?
 Without the queue, your changes will not take effect unless you reindex manually, which we don't normally suggest.
 It's always better to have a queue.

+Go here to see [how to set up the queue](/magento/doc/m2/indexing-queue/#the-indexing-queue).

 However, if the indexing *did* occur, and you still have data problems - check to see if the reindexing failed.
 You'll need to check for errors.